Robust multipartite entanglement in dirty topological wires: Acknowledgements

 \section{Acknowledgements}

-We are thank M. Burrello, A. Nava, and A. Smerzi for discussions.
-We also acknowledge financial support from the European Union’s Horizon 2020 research and innovation programme - Qombs Project, FET Flagship on Quantum Technologies grant no. 820419.
+We thank M. Burrello, A. Nava, and A. Smerzi for discussions.
+We acknowledge financial support from the European Union’s Horizon 2020 research and innovation program - Qombs Project, FET Flagship on Quantum Technologies grant no. 820419.
 L. L. also acknowledges research funding from the PRIN project 2017 number 20177SL7HC, financed by the Italian Ministry of education and research.
+L. L. also acknowledges financial support by a project funded under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.3 - Call for tender No. 341 of 15/03/2022 of Italian Ministry of University and Research funded by the European Union NextGenerationEU, award number PE0000023, Concession Decree No. 1564 of 11/10/2022 adopted by the Italian Ministry of University and Research, CUP D93C22000940001, Project title ”National Quantum Science and Technology Institute” (NQSTI), spoke 2.